Employment Contract: Template, What to Include, and Pros & Cons

 You can, but we don’t recommend it.
 Employment contracts are ripe for mistakes that can lead to costly litigation and disputes.
 It’s best to use a template and have it reviewed by an employment attorney before using it.

-No. Employment contracts and freelance contracts are different beasts.
+No. Employment contracts and freelance contracts are different agreements.
 Freelancers should receive your standard independent contractor agreement.
+With a formal written contract, you will be able to hold the contractor accountable.

 Bottom Line